brfid/brfid.github.io/index.md

 I am also writing a trilogy:

-**Bindings: A Shadow History of Internet Connectivity** ([MIT Press](https://mitpress.mit.edu)) is a historical analysis of the [ontological](https://en.wikipedia.org/wiki/Ontology_(information_science)), axiomatic, and socioeconomic systems that structure key [Internet](https://en.wikipedia.org/wiki/Operant_conditioning_chamber) protocols, as well as incremental changes and clean-slate redesigns.
+**Bindings: A Shadow History of Internet Connectivity** ([MIT Press](https://mitpress.mit.edu)) is a social and historical analysis of the binding (or virtualization) architectures that structure key [Internet](https://en.wikipedia.org/wiki/Operant_conditioning_chamber) protocols, as well as incremental changes and clean-slate redesigns.
 I am finalizing the draft manuscript.

 **Anxiety** is a novel that explores the interaction of computer and neural networks with our relationships and self.
 It's about one-third written.

-**Torrent** is a social history of a ~50 acre hamlet in New York's Hudson Valley, c 1724-1934.
-I'm doing a bit of physical research (here's a [Twitter thread](https://twitter.com/toteslates/status/1417205888218243076)) until my first two books are complete.
+**Torrent** is a social history of a ~25 acre hamlet in New York's Hudson Valley, c 1724-1934.
+I'm doing physical research until my first two books are complete.

 ## Past Lives